PREPARING FOR SURGERY

 Why Cold Therapy?

-*Please note ice packs and gel pads deliver similar benefit as motorized polar devices.
+*Please note ice packs and gel pads deliver similar benefits as motorized polar devices.

 Benefits of Polar Care

 - Reduces pain associated with swelling, inflammation & muscle spasms

 - More convenient and less messy than ice or gel packs

 With the addition of ice and water, patients receive 6-8 hours of effortless cold therapy.
 Follow instructions provided by the manufacturer on how to operate and guidelines for use provided by your Surgeon.
 Typically, our recommendation is to use it continuously for the first 48 hours after surgery.
 For the next 5-7 days, use 3-5 times daily in 30-45 minutes increments.
 After that, it can be used as needed for pain.
 Please note that a barrier must be placed between the cooling bladder and the patient’s skin (a thin kitchen towel works well) to avoid skin irritation and frostbite.

 For more info and to watch a video, click here.

 The polar units are not covered by insurance.
 Please contact our care team for more information on purchasing the unit.

 Opioids (also known as narcotics and controlled substances) are prescription pain reliever medicines.
 This includes but is not limited to Hydrocodone, Oxycodone, and Tramadol.
 These powerful drugs are used to alleviate severe pain, especially during hours immediately following surgery.